remicres/dinamis-sdk/doc/index.md

-# DINAMIS-SDK
+# Dinamis-SDK

-Ease the access to Very High Spatial Resolution imagery from DINAMIS.
+Ease the access to Very High Spatial Resolution imagery from Dinamis.

 <div align="center">